joeypiccola/homelab/talos/readme.md

 ### plan out ips

+this is just for a three node (control plane only) cluster

 | use | ip                                                    |
 |-----|-------------------------------------------------------|
 | cp0 | tbd, for now you'll get this when the system comes up |